Ellis Clarke: Death and funerals

 On 24 November 2010, Clarke suffered a massive stroke.
 He died on 30 December 2010, two days after his 93rd birthday.
 Clarke was laid to rest on 7 January 2011.
 A private funeral was held at the Church of the Assumption on Maraval Road in Port of Spain.
 Both his living children as well as his four grandsons gave tributes.

-Following the private funeral, a state funeral was held at the National Academy for the Performing Arts Building situated at the Queens Park Savannah.
+Following the private funeral, a state funeral was held at the National Academy for the Performing Arts Building situated at the Queen's Park Savannah.
 It was an inter-religious celebration at which the President, Prime Minister and Chief Justice paid tributes.
 In attendance were members of Parliament, senators, members of the diplomatic corps, and foreign heads of state and dignitaries.
 A procession through Port of Spain followed the service.
-Sir Ellis' coffin, draped in a Trinidad and Tobago flag, was set atop a cannon and pulled by a military vehicle.
+Sir Ellis'a coffin, draped in a Trinidad and Tobago flag, was set atop a cannon and pulled by a military vehicle.
 The procession concluded at Lapeyrouse Cemetery, where he was buried at the Clarke family plot, which burial was attended by family and friends.